motexture/caT-text-to-video/README.md

 ---
 # caT text to video

 Conditionally augmented text-to-video model.
-Uses pre-trained weights from modelscope text-to-video model, augmented with temporal conditioning transformers to create a smooth transition between clips.
+Uses pre-trained weights from modelscope text-to-video model, augmented with temporal conditioning transformers to extend generated clips and create a smooth transition between them.

+This project was trained at home as a hobby.

 ## Installation